-- > Listen without making judgements - Stay calm - Try not to ask questions, but if you have to, make sure they are open-ended to clarify understanding and not probe or investigate - > Do not give an opinion or offer advice - Do not promise confidentiality explain that you may need to talk to someone else - > Reassure the learner that they have done the right thing - Record what the learner said, using their words where possible.
+- Listen without making judgements - Stay calm - Try not to ask questions, but if you have to, make sure they are open-ended to clarify understanding and not probe or investigate - > Do not give an opinion or offer advice - Do not promise confidentiality explain that you may need to talk to someone else - > Reassure the learner that they have done the right thing - Record what the learner said, using their words where possible.
 Sign and date the record - Inform a local UKTD Designated Safeguarding Officer (DSO) or Lead DSO as soon as possible and pass on the written record - > Maintain confidentiality and do not discuss with others iii) Report

-Report all concerns to your local Designated Safeguarding Officer (DSO) immediately.
-However, if this is not possible, you may report non-urgent suspected safeguarding concerns via the Safe Learner email address: safelearner@uktd.co.uk and one of the safeguarding team will contact you.
+We report all concerns to our local Designated Safeguarding Officer (DSO) immediately.
+However, if this is not possible, we may report non-urgent suspected safeguarding concerns via the Safe Learner email address: safelearner@uktd.co.uk and one of the safeguarding team be in will touch.

-In an emergency situation or out of hours, you can report an incident to the Police (if immediate action is needed) or contact your local area MASH (Multi Agency Safeguarding Hub) for advice and guidance.
+In an emergency situation or out of hours, we would report an incident to the Police (if immediate action is needed) or contact our local area MASH (Multi Agency Safeguarding Hub) for advice and guidance.
 The Hertfordshire MASH contact number is 0300 123 4043 and we have also included a list of Safeguarding Reporting Services contact numbers at the back of this guide (Appendix B).

-In the event that emergency contact has been made with the Police or an external agency, please report the incident on a UKTD Safeguarding Incident Report (SIR) form and send to the safe learner email address: safelearner@uktd.co.uk.
-You will find a copy of the SIR Form at Section 19 of this guide.
+In the event that emergency contact has been made with the Police or an external agency, we would report the incident on a UKTD Safeguarding Incident Report (SIR) form and send to the safe learner email address: safelearner@uktd.co.uk.